Assistants travel for free

 You can prove your right to an assistant’s ticket as follows:

 Passengers in a wheelchair do not need any separate certificate for an assistant’s ticket.
+The assistant of a child aged under 7, travelling in a wheelchair, travels free of charge on board VR’s commuter traffic trains and no certificate is required.
 In other cases, the right to a free assistant’s ticket is verified in connection with ticket inspection with one of the following certificates:

 EU disability card with an A marking

 Member card of the Finnish Federation of the Visually Impaired (degree of disability over 65%)

 Member card of Näkövammaiset Lapset ry (degree of disability over 65%)

 Member card of the Finnish Deafblind Association (degree of disability over 65%)

 A medical certificate stating that the degree of disability concerning the visual impairment is at least 65%